Apple Crisp Skillet

 2. In a separate bowl, mix all the dry ingredients needed for the oat topping.
 Use a fork to work the butter into the dry ingredients.

-• Use granny smith apples or another firm apple variety for this recipe.
-Softer apples will turn to mush when baked.
+• Use a firm apple.
+Granny smith or another firm variety works best, since softer apples turn to mush when baked.

-• Need to make this recipe gluten-free?
-Just use gluten-free oats in the topping and swap the flour for a gluten-free version, and you’re good to go!
+• Make it gluten-free.
+Use gluten-free oats in the topping and swap the flour for a gluten-free version.

-• Add 1/4 cup of chopped walnuts or pecans to the topping mixture for some added crunch or bite.
+• Add some crunch.
+Stir 1/4 cup of chopped walnuts or pecans into the topping mixture for extra texture and bite.

 This apple crisp is best served warm, straight from the skillet, with a scoop of vanilla ice cream and a drizzle of caramel sauce.